Meet Mary Bridget Davies

 Before the show, get to learn a little more about Mary Bridget…

-We are delighted to welcome Clevelander and Tony Award© Nominee Mary Bridget Davies to join us for an evening of groovy music, nostalgia and more!
+We are delighted to welcome Clevelander and Tony Award© Nominee Mary Bridget Davies to join us for an evening of groovy music, nostalgia, and more!

 Album cover for: “Don’t Compromise Yourself: The Very Best of Mary Bridget Davies”